datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 |                                | Account terms;                  |
 |                                | Account mail address;           |

-# Providers

-Providers are **REQUIRED** to deliver a number of authorisation and resource server capabilities.

-## Authorisation Server

-In addition to other provisions incorporated within the relevent ecosystem set, the Provider authorisation server **SHALL**:

-1. Support the `scope` parameters outlined within [Authorisation Scopes];

 ## Resource Server

 The Provider **SHALL** deliver the following authorisation enabled endpoints, in accordance with [@!DATARIGHTPLUS-REDOCLY]: